kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 EOF
 ```

 Now we can go ahead and try our route!
+The very first request will take slightly longer, as the STS credential request
+must be performed in band.
+However, each subsequent request will be much quicker as the credentials will be cached.
 ```shell script
 curl -v $(glooctl proxy url)/lambda --data '"abc"' --request POST -H"content-type: application/json"
 Note: Unnecessary use of -X or --request, POST is already inferred.